 As we can see from the analysis in Figure 2, p-value = .0419 < .05 = α, and so we reject the null hypothesis and conclude with 95% confidence that that the data are not normally distributed, which is quite different from the results using the KS test that we found in Example 2 of Kolmogorov-Smironov Test.

-SWTEST(R1, False) = p-value of the Shapiro-Wilk test on the data in R1
+SWTEST(R1, FALSE, h) = p-value of the Shapiro-Wilk test on the data in R1

-SWPROB(n, W) = p-value of the Shapiro-Wilk test for a sample of size n for test statistic W
+SWPROB(n, W, FALSE, h) = p-value of the Shapiro-Wilk test for a sample of size n for test statistic W

-Note that SHAPIRO(R1, True), SWTEST(R1, True), SWCoeff(n, j, True) and SWCoeff(R1, C1, True) refer to the results using the Royston algorithm, as described in Shapiro-Wilk Expanded Test.
+It is important to note that SHAPIRO(R1, TRUE), SWTEST(R1, TRUE), SWCoeff(n, j, TRUE), SWCoeff(R1, C1, TRUE) and SWPROB(n, W, TRUE) refer to the results using the Royston algorithm, as described in Shapiro-Wilk Expanded Test.

-For compatibility with the Royston version of SWCoeff, when j ≤ n/2 then SWCoeff(n, j, False) = the negative of the value of the jth coefficient for samples of size n found in the Shapiro-Wilk Table.
-When j = (n+1)/2, SWCoeff(n, j, False) = 0 and when j > (n+1)/2, SWCoeff(n, j, False) = -SWCoeff(n, n–j+1, False).
+For compatibility with the Royston version of SWCoeff, when j ≤ n/2 then SWCoeff(n, j, False) = the negative of the value of the jth coefficient for samples of size n found in the Shapiro-Wilk Tables.
+When j = (n+1)/2, SWCoeff(n, j, FALSE) = 0 and when j > (n+1)/2, SWCoeff(n, j, FALSE) = -SWCoeff(n, n–j+1, FALSE).